 This is Emily.
 She’s our Fundraising Manager and she’s responsible for signing up community fundraisers, planning events, finding corporate supporters and basically raising as much money as possible to help us support babies and families in the Neonatal Unit.

 Between the ages 14 and 22, Emily spent much of her time in Royal Aberdeen Children’s Hospital, 250 miles away from her family home in Orkney.
 She was diagnosed with a rare form of childhood cancer, Neuroblastoma, and as such grew to know The Archie Foundation Grampian really well whilst her family stayed in their Family Accommodation.

 She became an ‘ARCHIE Ambassador’ and went on to raise thousands for ARCHIE and other charities close to her heart such as CLAN Cancer Support and Maggie’s Aberdeen.

 In 2016, Emily made Aberdeen her home when she was accepted to study Events Management.
-She graduated from Robert Gordon University this summer with her Bachelors degree despite two relapses during her further education.
-But not before receiving a BEM from the Queen herself for services to child cancer awareness and fundraising in the North of Scotland!
+She graduated from Robert Gordon University summer 2019 with her Bachelors degree despite two relapses during her further education.
+Among all this she also received a BEM from the Queen herself for services to child cancer awareness and fundraising in the North of Scotland!